Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_snowflake_cli/getting_started_with_snowflake_cli.md

 2. Open another terminal window, and change to the `snowflake_cli_snowpark_container_services/tutorial` directory.

 3. To build a Docker image, execute the following docker build command using the Docker CLI.
 Note the command specifies the current working directory (`.`) as the PATH for files to use for building the image.
+You may need to update it according to your preferred directory structure.

 ```console
 docker build --rm --platform linux/amd64 -t <repository_url>/<image_name> .